How do I keep my mobile number?

 What you need to know

+A PAC (Porting Authorisation Code) is required to transfer a mobile number from one UK network to a different UK network.
 You can transfer any UK mobile phone number to giffgaff, provided you have fulfilled any contractual agreement you may have with your previous service provider.
 If you're still locked into a contract, it may be possible for you to leave it early although you may be charged a fee - typically this would be your remaining line rental.

 What happens to my credit?